Resolve QuickBooks Error 6143 Using These Simple Methods

 Create and use a portable company file if you fail to restore a backup version.
 A portable company file makes it easier to share or move accounting data around.

-Step 1: Update Your QuickBooks Program
+Step 1: Update QuickBooks

 Ensure you use the most recent of QuickBooks Desktop version for better performance.